FanF123/Skin-Cancer-Classification/README.md

 A Skin Cancer Classification Model with inspiration from CNN's such as ResNet and VGGNet.
 Images were samples from the International Skin Imaging Collaboration (ISIC).
+Model was developed by Henrique and myself for APS360 (Applied Machine Learning)